portugueslab/stytra/docs/source/interface.rst

 - button for editing the tracking settings

 The framerate display widget shows current framerates of the stimulus display, camera and tracking.
-If minimum framerates for display or tracking are configuresd, the indicators turn red if the framerate drops.
+If minimum framerates for display or tracking are configured, the indicators turn red if the framerate drops.
 These are configured in the stytra_config dict for a protocol or setup_config.json file in the following sections::